 Purple potatoes also pack a powerful nutritional punch unlike most white-fleshed varieties.
 Packed with antioxidants, they are also higher in fiber.
 Note that the exposed potato flesh turns brown while roasting.
 In order to maintain the visual appeal, slice the vegetables at least ½” thick and carefully remove the browned outer skins before serving.
 Just don’t go and discard that delicious crispy browned layer!
 Just chop and sprinkle on top for an added layer of yummy.
 And you can still enjoy those vibrant purple hues that elevate this dish from basic to extraordinary!

 Why not double the recipe?
-Perfect with our Marinated Strip Steak Salad in the Lunch section above, these stunning fall season foods can also add a bold splash of color as a side dish.
+Perfect with our Marinated Strip Steak Salad in our refreshing recipes for Fall Salads, these stunning fall season foods can also add a bold splash of colour as a side dish.

 2 tablespoons olive oil